TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 **The metric:**

 This is a measurement that needs to be hit or surpassed.
-This can be a fail metric where if the experiment does not meet the minimum goal, then the project must completely pivot into a new direction.
+This can be a fail metric where if the experiment does not meet the minimum goal, then the project must pivot into a completely new direction.
 The metric can also be a success metric, where the experiment is deemed to be a success if it hits the goal.
 Choosing between the success or fail metric is dependent on if you want the baseline to know when to scrap a project or when to launch a project.

 **The timebox:**

 This is the length of time it takes to run the test.
-If the timebox is too short then the data size might be too small or the effects might not have had time to take place.
+If the timebox is too short then the amount of data might be too small, or the effects might not have had time to take place.
 But if the timebox is too long you are wasting valuable time collecting unnecessary data.

 **Let’s go through an example scenario of writing a hypothesis:**